Craftor3000/Craftor3000-Eyes/README.md

 ## Utility

-This discord bot was created to handle the Craftor3000's discord server
+This discord bot was created to handle the Craftor3000's discord server It is coded by Craftor3000

 ## Commands

-All the commands start with "!" :
+All the commands start with "!"

+### General

-- info : display the main informations of the bot
+- info : Display the main informations of the bot
+- suppr <number> : Delete a number of messages

+### Music

-- join : join the bot to the channel
+- join : Makes the bot join a channel
-- play <link | file> : play a music or a sound in the voice channel the executor is
+- play [ytb link] : Play a music or a sound in the voice channel
-- pause : pause the current music
+- pause : Pause the current music
-- unpause : unpause the current music
+- unpause : Unpause the current music
-- stop : disconnect the bot from the voice channel
+- stop : Disconnect the bot from the voice channel
-- queue : display the music playlist
+- queue : Display the music playlist
-- add : add a music to the playlist
+- add <ytb link> : Add a music to the playlist
-- remove : remove the first music on the playlist
+- remove : Remove the first music on the playlist